corn tortilla.

 3. cook.

-• Place a tortilla onto the heated surface and let it cook for 15-30 seconds, then flip.
+• Place a tortilla onto the heated surface and let it cook for 15-30 seconds, once speckled with dark brown spots, flip.

 • Remove the tortilla from the comal or skillet and place it into a tortillero or between two kitchen towels to keep it warm.